 It worked like a charm, though I still don’t know how I didn’t bite the big one that morning.

-Thirty hours later, I hit the DC metro following an hour and a half of white-knuckle driving on the Pennsylvania Turnpike with countless semi-truck blasting by me from out of the darkness at my back, the wind from their passage buffeting both truck and trailer.
+Thirty hours later, I hit the DC metro following an hour and a half of white-knuckle driving on the Pennsylvania Turnpike with countless semi-trucks blasting by me from out of the darkness at my back, the wind from their passage buffeting both truck and trailer.
 My final destination was Caleb’s three-story townhouse in Alexandria, Virginia, that he shared with his wife Joanne and son Julian.
-My brother Jon was living in their guest room and I would be taking up residence on the basement sofa.
+My brother Jon was living in their guest room, and I would be taking up residence on the basement sofa.
 My stuff would be going into a storage unit the next day just as soon as I could secure one.

 I backed my trailer into an illegal spot near his front door and disconnected my truck to park nearby.
 I had been out the previous May to brainstorm our new venture and be there when Julian was born.
 I was on an Arby’s run when Joanne went into labor.
 I also took an opportunity to drive out to Blacksburg, Virginia, where the Duprees were living with their new baby daughter while Kent attended Virginia Tech on the Enlisted Commissioning Program, not far from Dakota’s hometown of Roanoke.
 Kent’s goal was to become a fighter pilot and that is exactly what happened a few years later when he went to Navy flight school.
 Approaching retirement now, he is a Lieutenant Commander who has flown F-18s for the last decade and some change.